jonswarbrick/OBC_example_code/README.md

 # OBC example code
-Example code to solve DSGE models with occasionally binding constraints This accompanies the paper "Occasionally Binding Constraints in Large Models: A Practical Guide to Solution Methods"
+Example code to solve DSGE models with occasionally binding constraints.
+This accompanies the paper "Occasionally Binding Constraints in Large Models: A Practical Guide to Solution Methods"

 The repo contains the following directories